LightBitsLabs/los-csi/docs/plugin_deployment_using_helm.md

 ### Using A Custom Docker Registry

-A custom Docker registry may be used as the source of the operator Docker image.
-Before "helm install" is run, a Secret of type "docker-registry" should be created with the proper credentials.
+A custom Docker Registry may be used as the source of the container image.
+Before "helm install" is run, a Secret of type `docker-registry` should be created with the proper credentials.

+The secret has to be created in the same namespace where the workload gets deployed.

-Then the `imagePullSecrets` helm value may be set to the name of the ImagePullSecret to cause the custom Docker registry to be used.
+Then the `imagePullSecrets` helm value may be set to the name of the `docker-registry` Secret to cause the private Docker Registry to be used.

+Both `lb-csi-controller` StatefulSet and `lb-csi-node` DaemonSet uses image that might come from a private registry.

+The pod authenticates with the registry using credentials stored in a Kubernetes secret called `github-docker-registry`, which is specified in spec.imagePullSecrets in the name field.

 #### Custom Docker registry example: Github packages